 Then a new tragedy befell my family.

-After two months of Russian occupation, Berlin was partitioned into four zones: each controlled by the British, American, French and Russians.
+After two months of Russian occupation, Berlin was partitioned into four zones: each one controlled by the British, American, French and Russians.

 My neighbourhood ended up in the French zone.
 But while the transfer was taking place, there was one two-day period when nobody was in charge.